Iván Jaime

-Iván Jaime Pajuelo (born 26 September 2000) is a Spanish footballer who plays as an attacking midfielder or winger for Major League Soccer club CF Montréal on loan from Porto.
+Iván Jaime Pajuelo (born 26 September 2000) is a Spanish footballer who plays as an attacking midfielder or winger for UD Las Palmas, on loan from Primeira Liga club FC Porto.

 Club career

 Málaga

 Born in Málaga, Andalusia, Jaime joined Málaga CF's youth setup in 2011.
 He made his senior debut with the reserves on 26 November 2017, coming on as a first-half substitute in a 1–0 Tercera División away win against Villacarrillo CF.

 On 11 September 2018, fifteen days shy of his 18th birthday, Jaime made his first-team debut by replacing fellow debutant Abdel Abqar in a 1–2 home loss against UD Almería for the season's Copa del Rey.
 He scored his first senior goal on 25 November, netting the opener for the B's through a penalty kick in a 2–1 home defeat of Atlético Sanluqueño CF in the Segunda División B championship.

 On 28 February 2019, Jaime renewed his contract with the Blanquiazules until 2022.
 He made his Segunda División debut on 12 June of the following year, replacing fellow youth graduate Luis Muñoz late into a 1–3 home loss against SD Huesca.